 The top was created using the brush tip, and the bottom was created using the bullet tip.
 Obviously, it’s not quite the same.
 The brush tip is smoother, thicker, and has a gorgeous gradient in color.
 The faux calligraphy doesn’t look quite as neat compared to its pure blood counterpart.
 However, the draw to faux calligraphy is how easy it is to do for anyone, so it all levels out in terms of pros/cons.
 Really, it’s completely up to you.

 There are times that faux calligraphy is a better choice for a project.
 For example, in my Master Grocery List, I use faux calligraphy for all the subheadings because they are too small for my big Tombow brushes.
 This might especially be true if you want to amp up the lettering in your bullet journal since the page would likely be smallish.
-Basically, faux calligraphy is extremely useful and flexible!
+Basically, faux calligraphy styles are extremely useful and flexible!

 Crazy Simple

 Isn’t that a ton easier than you expected?
-Faux calligraphy is a great launching point for anyone who is interested in hand lettering but isn’t sure where to begin.
+Faux calligraphy is a great launching point for anyone who is interested in hand lettering script but isn’t sure where to begin.
 It’s cheap, simple, and relatively quick.
 And while it isn’t quite a substitute for the real thing, it will definitely do the job in a pinch and serve as great practice for more complex lettering down the road.

 I need to warn you though – this is the gateway drug right here.
 This is how I started.
-Faux calligraphy might seem like all fun and games, but you will thirst for brush pens soon.
+Fake calligraphy might seem like all fun and games, but you will thirst for brush pens soon.
 After that, you are lost to the cult of hand lettering.
 You become one of us.
 So join us and see where all the fun’s at!
-If you want to dive deeper into this weirdly addictive craft, check out my Brush Lettering 101 course so you can learn all the fundamentals of lettering quick and easy!
+If you want to dive deeper into this weirdly addictive craft, check out my Brush Lettering 101 course for hand lettering beginners so you can learn all the fundamentals of lettering quick and easy!
 You’ll be whipping together beautifully lettered pieces of art in no time flat.
 What are you waiting for?

 Hi Shelby, I have been doing the free jumpstart course.
 I have been enjoying it.
 THank you for offering it for free.
 That is very kind.
 I got to you site through your faux caligraphy posting.
 I have a question about pens, is a Sharpie Precision marker a felt tip pen?
 That is what I have hanging around.
 THanks again